 - Fertility Preservation Program for children.
 The only such program in the region, the program provides an additional option for children with cancer or other medical conditions that could affect their future fertility.
 These options are for post-pubertal and pre-pubertal children.

 - Fetal surgery.
-For fetuses with spina bifida and lower urinary tract obstruction (LUTO), Mayo Clinic maternal and fetal medicine, pediatric neurosurgery, pediatric urology, and other physicians work as a team to assess and provide expert surgical and other care.
+For fetuses with spina bifida and lower urinary tract obstruction (LUTO), the care team might include experts in maternal and fetal medicine, pediatric neurosurgery, pediatric urology and others as needed to assess and provide expert care.

-- Multidisciplinary care of spina bifida and spinal cord injury patients.
+- Multidisciplinary care of people with spina bifida and spinal cord injuries.

 - Proton beam therapy.
 Children with cancer stand to benefit the most from proton beam therapy, and conversely can suffer the greatest long-term harm from conventional radiation therapy since their organs are still developing.
 Proton beam therapy is an attractive option for children with certain types of cancer.